PostHog/posthog.com/contents/tutorials/android-analytics.md

 import InsightLight from '../images/tutorials/android-analytics/create-insights-light.png' import InsightsDark from '../images/tutorials/android-analytics/create-insights-dark.png'

 [Product analytics](/product-analytics) enable you to gather and analyze data about how users interact with your Android app.
-To show you how to set up analytics, in this tutorial we create a basic Android app, add PostHog, and use it to [capture events](/docs/product-analytics/capture-events) and [create insights](/docs/product-analytics/insights).
+To show you how to set up analytics, in this tutorial we create a basic Android app with Kotlin, add PostHog, and use it to [capture events](/docs/product-analytics/capture-events) and [create insights](/docs/product-analytics/insights).

 ## 1. Create a new Android app